Search by name, year or event

 1491 - Henry invades France but at the Treaty of Etaples agrees to withdraw English forces in return for a large sum of money

-1492 - Perkin Warbeck claims the throne and attempts to overthrow Henry, but is defeated and put to death in 1499.
+1492 - Perkin Warbeck an impersonator who claims he is Richard the younger of the Princes in the Tower attempts to overthrow Henry, but is defeated and put to death in 1499.

-1503 - Prince Arthur, Henry’s eldest son, dies, and Prince Henry (the future Henry VIII) becomes heir to the throne, later marrying Arthur’s widow, Catherine of Aragon.
+1502 - Prince Arthur dies, and Prince Henry (the future Henry VIII) becomes heir to the throne, later marrying Arthur’s widow, Catherine of Aragon.

 1503 - Death of Elizabeth of York, Henry’s wife.